Robust Robustness: Obtaining robust payoff guarantees

+To recover robustness, another reasonable approach is to work directly with the objective $V(f)$ rather than with the ambiguity set $N_D(\Pi, r)$.
+Our algorithm, however, illustrates that robustness can be recovered without leaving the class of maxmin preferences.
+In our algorithm, the primitive is the original ambiguity set $\Pi$.
+If the designer has a single prior $\pi_0$ in mind but uses a larger ambiguity set because of a concern that the prior $\pi_0$ is misspecified, then it is more natural to take $\Pi = \{ \pi_0\}$ in the algorithm.

-Next, we apply our algorithm to the regret-minimizing monopoly selling problem from \cite{BergemannSchlag2008}, described in \cref{sec:monopoly_selling_regret}.
-The state space is $\Th = \R_+$ and the ambiguity set $\Pi$ contains all distributions that concentrate on the interval $[\ubar{\th}, 1]$, where the parameter $\ubar{\th}$ satisfies $0 \leq \ubar{\th} < 1$.
-We consider the usual absolute-value metric on $\R_+$ and the associated Wasserstein metric $W$ on $\D(\R_+)$.
+Finally, we apply our algorithm to the regret-minimizing monopoly selling problem from \cite{BergemannSchlag2008}, described in \cref{sec:monopoly_selling_regret}.
+The state space is $\Th = [0, M]$, where we will take $M$ to be sufficiently large.
+The ambiguity set $\Pi$ contains all distributions that concentrate on the interval $[\ubar{\th}, 1]$, where the parameter $\ubar{\th}$ satisfies $0 \leq \ubar{\th} < 1$.
+We consider the usual absolute-value metric on $\Th$ and the associated Wasserstein metric $W$ on $\D(\Th)$.
 In the monopoly selling problem, every undominated mechanism corresponds to a distribution over posted prices.
 We represent a price distribution by its cumulative distribution function $q \colon \R_+ \to [0,1]$.
 Thus, $q(\th)$ is the probability that type $\th$ buys the good.